chizzletaz/MilestoneProject4/README.md

         FRONTEND
 The website has xx pages, plus 3 error handler pages.
 Each page will have a navbar and a footer, except for the error handler pages.
 The links in the navigation bar are shown depending on whether a user is logged in or not and if the user is the admin or not.
-The main navigation bar has links to XXX register, login and a search icon.
+The main navigation bar has links to home, trips, shop, about, account, shopping basket and search.
 When a user is logged in, the register and login links are hidden and a profile link and logout link are shown.
 When the user is admin, an extra link for site managing is shown.

-The footer has a section to subscribe to the newsletter and links to socials.
+The footer has a section with contact details, an overview of some important links and links to socials.

 #### Description of the pages

 - **The landing page/home page:** *(index.html - route: /, /home)*
 The main page has the main navbar.
 Below that is a hero image and a short explanation for the site.
-Beneath that are the latest 6 recipes.

 - **The 403 error handler page:** *(403.html - errorhandler: 403)*
 This page is shown in case of forbidden access.